JORGEBAYUELO/MyLinuxTools/README.md

 - **Logging**: The script logs all output to `setup_log.txt` for future reference.
 - **Pre-checks**: The script checks if the tool is already installed before attempting to install it, to avoid redundant installations.
 - **Distro Detection**: The script now checks for Fedora, CentOS, or RHEL and switch between dnf and yum, ensuring the script works across RPM-based distributions.
+- **Menu System**: A menu now lists all the tools, and the user can select one or more tools by entering the corresponding numbers (e.g., 1 3 to install Visual Studio Code and Python 3).
+- **Input Handling**: The script reads the user's input and installs the selected tools based on their choices.
+- **Exit Option**: Allows the user to exit the script.

 ## Usage